How long can a lawyer hold your settlement check before distributing it to you? Quick Answer:

 Summary

-• Settlements are typically paid to a party’s lawyer
+- Settlements are typically paid to a party’s lawyer

-• A lawyer must settle claims to the client’s property before releasing it
+- A lawyer must settle claims to the client’s property before releasing it

-• There is no time limit for holding checks, but lawyers must act diligently
+- There is no time limit for holding checks, but lawyers must act diligently

 Settlements often require time and hard work by you and your attorney.
 However, a settlement might not necessarily end your case.
-Many people may have provided services expecting to be paid once you win.
+Many people may have provided services, expecting to be paid once you win.
 The lawyer must resolve all these claims to your settlement before distributing your share.

 How long can a lawyer hold your settlement check?
 This process can take days or even weeks.
 At the same time, the client often needs their settlement to pay living expenses and seek medical care for their injuries.
 This tension can cause bad blood between lawyers and their clients, particularly if the lawyer does not explain the situation clearly.

 In rare cases, the delay occurs because the lawyer has taken the client’s funds.
 These actions expose the lawyer to criminal charges, civil liability, and professional discipline.
-If this happens to you, a new lawyer can file a legal claim against the lawyer and their firm for a return of the stolen property.
+If this happens to you, a new lawyer can file a legal claim against the lawyer and their firm for the return of the stolen property.

 ConsumerShield educates people about the legal issues they face.
 We also refer people to lawyers to provide legal advice and representation.
 Contact us for a free case review.